-How to Grow Lavender from Seeds
+How to Grow Lavender from Seed

 - It essential to keep the compost/seeds moist but never soaking them!
 It can take 12-21 days approximately for germination to occur, not all of my seeds worked, but over half of them did within a couple of weeks.
 After doing some research if nothing happens to any of the seeds, you can pop the tray into a refrigerator for 3-6 weeks make sure you keep your eye on them and if any sign of germination starts happening remove immediately.
-After the 6 weeks, you can try the process again place them back in a warm and sunny, but not direct sunlight position, keeping moist etc, all over again!
+After the six weeks, you can try the process again place them back in a warm and sunny, but not direct sunlight position, keeping moist etc., all over again!

 If you have any tips or experience growing lavender from seeds, I would love to hear so feel free to share with us in the comments below!